OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

 In this case, all forwarded traffic goes to Suricata.

-In case of the host situation, these are the two most simple iptable rules;
+In case of the host situation, these are the two most simple iptables rules;

 ::